Wichita area grill master to compete in national corporate Steak Master Series

 The grill expert at the West Wichita Longhorn Steakhouse, Gerardo Contreras, is one of seven national finalists.

-Inside the Longhorn Steakhouse in West Wichita, the sound of steaks sizzling is the start of another day on the grill for Contreras.
-He has been a grill master for ten years.
+Inside the Longhorn Steakhouse, the sound of steaks sizzling is the start of another day on the grill for Contreras.
+He has been a grill master for 10 years.

 “We cook steaks, so we gotta be good at it,” said Contreras.
 “I mean, a lot of pride.
 That’s the most important thing of a business.
 You know, we have to get it right the first time.”